Crispy Ambulance \ Biography

 "When I go onstage I go WAAH!!
 I go absolutely crazy.
 Sometimes I look behind me and see the band and they're so good I just want to laugh or cry...
 Live it's like a visual drug.
 You get the audience out there epcting a regular Factory act and they discover that the singer's got long hair, the guitarist wears flares, the drummer's got a beard and the bassist has his overcoat on.
 We're always engineering things for an audience, never pandering to them."

-Flares, long hair and beards notwithstanding, Crispy Ambulance found a champion in Sounds staffer Dave McCullough, who devoted two pages to them in the issue for 21 February 1981.
-While the article revealed little of substance, his initial impressions of Hempsall are worth repeating:
+Flares, beards and long hair notwithstanding, Crispy Ambulance found a champion in Sounds staffer Dave McCullough, who devoted two pages to them in the issue for 21 February 1981.
+While the article revealed little of substance, his initial impressions of garrulous singer Hempsall are worth repeating:

 "The voice on the phone was friendly enough, though suspicious, but it didn't at all correpnd to what happened in broad daylight, on Piccadilly platform 4 where Alan Hempsall, vocalist and Crispy contact-point, proved not to be the staid young JD correlative that I perhaps expected, but, yes! - amazingly - a Lad!
 Alan wore baggy trousers (Madness-style!), laddish clothes in all, a huge forthcoming grin and a set of bones three sizes too big.
 A six foot five lad.
 I said hello.
 It started a flush of words, waving arms, good vibes.
 Not what I expected, the cruel catchphrase of Crispy's Factory debut rang true."